apurvakhangal/edura/README.md

 - Node.js 18+ and npm
 - A Supabase account (free tier works)
 - Google Gemini API key
-- RapidAPI account (for translation features)
+- RapidAPI account (for translation features and hosted Judge0 access, optional)
+- Google Cloud project with the Classroom API enabled (for Google Classroom import)
+- Judge0 sandbox (self-hosted container or RapidAPI Judge0 CE plan) for the IDE

 ### Installation